JetBrains Plugin for LeetCode

 js-template

-Click the gear icon to open the plugin's settings page.
-There are several settings you need to configure based on your programming language:
+Click the gear icon to open the plugin settings page.
+There are a few settings you need to configure for your chosen language:

 CodeType

-: The directory where your code files are stored.Code Filename
+: The path where your code files are stored.Code Filename

 Note